 Want to incorporate this never-ending trend into your quilting?
 Here are a few ways.

 1. Ombré printed fabric

-Ombré Stripes baby quilt by Bluprint member bethry
+Ombré Stripes baby quilt by Craftsy member bethry

 Some quilts and projects achieve an ombré effect by using fabrics printed with a gradient effect.
 Major fabric manufacturers such as Moda and Riley Blake have come out in recent years with fabric printed with an ombré effect.